ampproject/amp-wp/readme.md

 "Paired" mode has an AMP URL and a non-AMP URL for the templates where AMP is enabled.
 For example, the non-AMP URL of `http://example.com/foo/` will have an AMP URL of `http://example.com/foo/?amp`.

-In this mode, you can select which templates should have AMP URLs.
-Choose a single template type like "Category," a few templates, or your entire site.
+In both of these modes, you can select which templates should have AMP enabled.
+Choose a single template type like "Categories," a few templates, or your entire site.

 There's also a way for themes to set these modes by adding theme support of `'amp'`.
 Please see this document for more details.

+The themes Twenty Fifteen, Twenty Sixteen, and Twenty Seventeen support AMP.
+Simply select "Native" or "Paired" mode, and you can run your entire site as AMP.

 "Classic" mode uses basic legacy post templates for AMP consumers like Google Search and Twitter.
 When visiting the site, the AMP content won't normally appear without appending strings to the URL like `/amp` or `?amp`.